Ireland · NCCA Curriculum Specifications

 Moving from 2D to 3D, students work with clay and construction materials to build structures and figures.
 This unit emphasizes balance, stability, and the manipulation of three-dimensional media.

-Learning the properties of clay through pinching, coiling, and slab building to create imaginative animals.
+Learning the properties of clay through pinching and coiling techniques to create imaginative animals.

 Using recycled materials to design and build stable structures that explore the concept of internal and external space.

-Creating wire or cardboard armatures to represent the human body in various active poses.
+Creating wire or cardboard armatures to represent the human body in various active poses, focusing on balance and movement.

 Students explore the tactile world of fabric and fiber, learning basic weaving, sewing, and fabric collage techniques.
 This unit connects traditional crafts with contemporary art practices.